This piece was co-authored by Joanna Lee Williams, PhD, Associate Professor, The University of Virginia Curry School of Education

 Developing Morality in Teens

 The teen years are a critical time to help them develop a solid sense of morality.
 The key word here is develop.
 We can’t impose our view of what morality is, as it will likely backfire.
 Teens tend to reject demands unless they are clearly linked to safety.
 By demanding teens follow certain views, you may turn something you really care about into a source of rebellion.
 When we tell young people what to do they may follow demands for the moment, but they may not own the lessons.
 Life’s lessons have real holding power when we take personal ownership over them.
+Remember though, young people value adults as guides and your children care about what is important to you and closely watch the behaviors you model.

 Communicating Your Values